kilroy-code/flexstore/README.md

 # Flexstore

-**STATUS**

-**Done:** Tests [here](https://github.com/kilroy-code/flexstore/tree/main/spec) and [there](https://github.com/kilroy-code/distributed-security/tree/main/spec) show that:
-- Content is signed and encrypted for its owning group.
-- Content is persisted locally and shared in real time (i.e., "pushed") with any peer to which you are connected.
-- Content can be securely relayed through untrusted peers, either asynchronously or in real time.
-- Cryptographic keys for signing and encrypting are securely held as relayable content.

-**Next:**
-- Show that content can be relayed (asynchronously and realtime) through multiple servers.

----

 Flexstore lets you easily and safely set up a key-value JSON collection in an app, which _also_ lets you work offline, federate the storage across relay servers, and even p2p between browser clients:

-1. Each collection can be independently and dynamically connected to any number of peer clients or relay servers.
-While connected, all changes are automatically shared in realtime (even as full replication of the collection continues in the background).
-2. Each collection can later be synchronized with any number of peer clients or relay servers, with the collection automatically merged and reconciled.

-The relays (whether servers or clients) do not need to cooperate with or know anything about your app.
+1. Applications create uniquely named instances of collections, which have methods to `store`, `retrieve`, or `remove` items of the collection.
+Collections can be instantiated whenever needed, and there is no schema to define or propagate.
+2. Each collection can be individually connected or disconnected at any time with the same-named collection in zero or more other app instances.
+The other end can be peer clients or servers, in the same or different software.
+While connected, the collection data is synchronized with each of the connections.
+(E.g, a `retrieve` produces the current data as produced in any connection.)
+The collection will receive an `update` event when an item in the collection is changed by the local app or by any connection.
+Different collections can be connected to different devices.
+If connected long enough (which isn't long), both sides will have a complete merged copy of the collection.
+3. Read access is controlled by automatically encrypting the data (in the client), such that it can only be read by members of a specified "audience" group.
+4. Write access is controlled by a cryptographic signature that proves that the writer is in the authorized group of item "owners".
+5. The cryptographic keys are encrypted and stored in a collection within the system itself.
+The membership of an audience or owner group can be updated by the group owners at any time, and there is no need to re-sign or re-encrypt the referencing items.

-It is a very simple (and secure!) way to have shared, authenticated, live data in an app that works online or offline:
+It is a very simple way to have shared, secure, decentralized, privacy-preserving, live data in an app that automatically works online or offline.

-- Everything is signed so that wherever the data is stored, you can be sure who saved it and that it has not since been modified.
-- Data is optionally encrypted, so that it can  be read only by the intended audience.
-- The cryptographic keys are safely stored in the system itself (signed and encrypted) so that they are available from the cloud to your users' devices.
-The keys are user-managed, and there are no custodial copies -- i.e., even you do not have access.

 This package works in browsers and in NodeJS.
 However, the documented, standards-based protocol can be implemented in any implementation that supports the underlying [JWS](https://datatracker.ietf.org/doc/html/rfc7515) and [JWE](https://www.rfc-editor.org/rfc/rfc7516), and web transports.
 (The current version supports HTTPS REST, and peer/realtime push through [WRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) [data channels](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API/Using_data_channels).
-Future implementations are likely to also support websockets for realtime push, and allow automatic archiving of older data that gets pulled in from a relay server on-demand.)
+Future implementations are likely to also support websockets for realtime push, and allow automatic archiving of older data that will be pulled in on-demand from a relay server.)

 See also the [API](https://github.com/kilroy-code/flexstore/blob/main/docs/api.md) (under construction) and the [Limitations, Risks and Mitigations](https://github.com/kilroy-code/flexstore/blob/main/docs/risks.md).

 ## Installation